 Beach budget – Blue Orchids

-This sleepy hotel in southern Barbados is underwhelming upon first appearance but it is a real little gem if you are looking for cheap self-catering accommodation right on a fine, peaceful beach.
+Blue Orchids is a sleepy hotel in southern Barbados is underwhelming upon first appearance but it is a real little gem if you are looking for cheap self-catering accommodation right on a fine, peaceful beach.
 The small resort has a quiet, rustic charm and its simple three-storey studio blocks have balconies backing onto turquoise sea, some actually overhanging the beach.
 The studios are airy and spacious with cooking facilities giving you the freedom to make your own meals, though there are plenty of restaurants and cafes nearby.
 The location is great for younger people – travelling friends for instance – as its located close to lively St Lawrence Gap.

 Colonial chic – Coral Reef Club